peterbartha/ng-copix/README.md

 ngCopix - Copy to clipboard using AngularJS (without flash)
 ======

 An AngularJS directive that uses **native execCommand** and updates the user's clipboard without any kind of Flash.
+Only the latest browsers support [Selection API](https://developer.mozilla.org/en-US/docs/Web/API/Selection) and [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/ClipboardEvent).

 ## How to get it?